Prosecutor seeks prison time for French ex-president Sarkozy, BFM TV reports

-PARIS (Reuters) -French prosecutors have requested a six-month prison term for former president Nicolas Sarkozy at his campaign financing trial, BFM TV reported on Thursday.
+PARIS, June 17 (Reuters) - French prosecutors have requested a six-month prison term for former president Nicolas Sarkozy at his campaign financing trial, BFM TV reported on Thursday.

 A spokesman for the prosecutor's office could not immediately comment on the report.